swag-lang/swag/README.md

 ![Swag logo](docs/swag_logo.png)

+> Work in progress !
+There's no "official" release yet.

 Swag is a programming language made for fun because, let's be honest, **C++** is now an **horrible and ugly beast** !
 This is my third compiler (the other ones were developed for AAA game engines), but that one is by far the most advanced.

 For now it's a **toy**, but it's a toy which is more advanced than expected.

 ### Swag is...
 * **Currently in development** (since 2019), and very very far to be mature.
 Bugs, unexpected changes, silly decisions, do not use it to send a rocket on the moon !
 * **Low level** (i'm a C++ guy for 20+ years so i had no choice).
-No garbage collection like in C#, Go or D, no automatic pointer management like in Swift, no weird ownership like in Rust.
+No garbage collection like in C#, Go or D, no automatic pointer management like in Swift, no ownership like in Rust.
 * **Statically typed** (what else), but lots of automatic type detection if you want.
 * **Inspired** by a lot of things around there, like **Swift** for the syntax, **Jai** (Jonathan Blow) for the great ideas, **Go** for it's simplicity, **C#** for .NET, **Zig** (Andrew Kelley) for the error system, **Rust** for the *impl* thing, and so on.
 * Only for **Windows 10** and **x86_64** so far, because this is already a lot of work.

 ### Swag is not...
 * **Object oriented**, because you know what, this was not a good idea, after all...
 But with a powerful *using* and with *UFCS* (uniform function call syntax), you can have a feeling of object oriented programming without inheritance or encapsulation.
 * **Safe** at all cost.
 You should be the one to make your program safe.
 You should be the one to deal with memory.
+But Swag can help...
 * **32 bits**.
 Only 64 bits compile is supported.

 ### Swag has...